oracle-terraform-modules/terraform-oci-tdf-compute-instance/README.md

 ## License

 Copyright (c) 2020 Oracle and/or its affiliates.
-All rights reserved.

-Licensed under the Universal Permissive License 1.0.
+Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.

 See [LICENSE](LICENSE) for more details.